 Probate is a court-supervised process for distributing a deceased person's individually-owned assets.
 It takes time and is expensive.
 Probate is used to distribute assets if a deceased person only has a will, or if they do not have a will or a trust.

 The good news is that probate is avoidable by creating a customized estate plan that will distribute your assets according to your specific wishes upon your death.
 Lee Ann Shenkman is experienced in this arena and is here to help you.

-Your estate may require a trust to avoid probate, and sometimes holding property jointly or naming designated beneficiaries who survive you avoids probate.
-If your estate does require a probate, court forms must be completed and the following must happen: prove to the court that the will is valid (this is usually routine); appoint a legal representative with authority to act on behalf of the decedent; identify and inventory the decedent's property, and have that property appraised; pay debts and taxes; and distribute the remaining property according to the terms of the will or to the decedent's heirs.
-With proper planning, the time and expense of probate can be completed avoided.
+If your estate requires a probate, Lee Ann Shenkman provides probate attorney services to help you through this process.
+In this case, court forms must be completed and you must complete the following: prove to the court that the will is valid; appoint an executor or legal representative with authority to act on behalf of the decedent; identify and inventory the decedent's property, and have that property appraised; pay debts and taxes; and distribute the remaining property according to the terms of the will or to the decedent's heirs.

-It is common for a settlor to leave assets to their minor or young adult children in a sub-trust.
-If the trust document specifies that assets for a young person are to be distributed to a sub-trust, then the trustee will manage the assets of those sub-trusts until the child or young adult has reached the age the trust specifies.
+If the deceased person whose assets are being distributed through a trust administration has minor children, it is common for him or her to leave assets to the children in a sub-trust.
+In this case, the trustee manages the assets of those sub-trusts until the child or young adult has reached the age the trust specifies.
 Generally, the assets in the sub-trust can be used for the health and welfare of the beneficiary, and upon the beneficiary reaching a specified age, the remaining assets are distributed outright to the beneficiary.